sbigelo/car_favorites/README.md

 # Car Favorites

-This application allows a user to create, read, and delete their favorite cars that are seperated into three favorite categories.
+This application allows you to create, read, star, up/down vote, and delete their favorite cars that are separated into three  categories.

+The purpose of this application is to show my ability to utilize Javascript to manipulate the DOM with some basic functionality.

 Instructions: